tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Each party MUST send a "close_notify" alert before closing its write side of the connection, unless it has already sent some error alert.
-This does not have any effect on its read side of the connection.
-Note that this is a change from versions of TLS prior to TLS 1.3 in which implementations were required to react to a "close_notify" by discarding pending writes and sending an immediate "close_notify" alert of their own.
+This SHOULD NOT have any effect on the read side of the sender's connection;
+parties SHOULD receive a "close_notify" alert before closing the read side of their connection.
+Note that this is a change from versions of TLS prior to TLS 1.3 in which receivers were required to react to a "close_notify" by discarding pending writes and sending an immediate "close_notify" alert of their own.
 That previous requirement could cause truncation in the read side.
 Both parties need not